 The Doonbeg project is believed to be the largest single investment in this part of Ireland and this amazing golf course has a magnetic appeal for thousands of golfers.
 Doonbeg is a priceless jewel between Lahinch and Ballybunion and one that simply must be played.

-In February 2014, US property tycoon Donald Trump bought the Doonbeg property in a deal said to be worth €15 million.
+In February 2014, The Trump Organization bought the Doonbeg property in a deal said to be worth €15 million.
 The facility was renamed Trump International Golf Links & Hotel, Ireland and the course was redesigned over a two-year period under the architectural stewardship of Martin Hawtree at a reputed cost of €5 million.

 The above aside, the development at the lodge is spectacular, and even though some consider its presence and eye-sore on the landscape, it is nonetheless an impressive structure.
 Doonbeg is the brainchild of the people at Kiawah developments (I am planning to visit the Ocean Course this winter, which I am very excited about!).
 They wanted to create a first class golf luxury golf destination on Ireland’s west coast, situated brilliantly right between the hallowed grounds of Lahinch and Ballybunion, and with Greg Norman’s incedible hands on approach to golf design, this place was sure to be a home run! (maybe I am becoming too americanized!)
 However one miniscule snail, made its best efforts to spoil the party.